andrewfrench/griptape-cloud-webhook-test/README.md

 # Griptape Cloud Webhook Test

-In this essay, I will
+In this essay, I will...